Loading...

 Solution: using the principle of conservation of energy, we have $Q_{lost}+Q_{gain}=0$.
 Substituting the specific heat equation into it, we get \begin{gather*} m_1 c_w (T_f-T_1)+m_2 c_w (T_f-T_2)=0\\ \\ 200 (T_f-22.5)+150 (T_f-40)=0\\ \\ \Rightarrow 350T_f=10500 \\ \\ \Rightarrow T_f= 30^{\circ}C \end{gather*} where $T_f$ is the equilibrium (final) temperature of the mixture.
 Also, the specific heat capacity of the water is dropped from both sides.

-Problem (15): in a container, 1000 g of water and 200 g of ice are in thermal equilibrium.
+Problem (15): In a container, 1000 g of water and 200 g of ice are in thermal equilibrium.
 A piece of metal with a specific heat capacity of $c_m=400\,{\rm J/kg.K}$ and a temperature of 250°C is dropped into the mixture.

 How much should the minimum mass of the metal be to melt down all of the ice? (heat of fusion of ice is $L_f=336\,{\rm \frac{kJ}{kg}}$.